WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 It doesn't reflect the edits.
 What's going on?

-Well, let's imagine for a second that it would reflect the edits.
-If it did, then anything you typed in the title field would be _immediately_ displayed inside the `PagesList`.
+Well, `<PagesList />` renders the data returned by `getEntityRecord()`.
+If `getEntityRecord()` reflected the updated title, then anything the user types in the `TextControl` would be immediately displayed inside `<PagesList />`, too.
+This is not what we want.
+The edits shouldn't leak outside the form until the user decides to save them.

-Gutenberg Data distinguishes between *Entity Records* and *Edited Entity Records*. *Entity Records* reflect the data from the API and ignore any local edits, while *Edited Entity Records* also have all the local edits applied on top.
+Gutenberg Data solves this problem by making a distinction between *Entity Records* and *Edited Entity Records*. *Entity Records* reflect the data from the API and ignore any local edits, while *Edited Entity Records* also have all the local edits applied on top.
 Both co-exist in the Redux state at the same time.

 Let's see what happens if we call `getEditedEntityRecord`: